Ochre: Prehistory

-A re-examination of artifacts uncovered in 1908 at Le Moustier rock shelters in France has identified Mousterian stone tools that were attached to grips made of ochre and bitumen.
+A re-examination of artefacts uncovered in 1908 at Le Moustier rock shelters in France has identified Mousterian stone tools that were attached to grips made of ochre and bitumen.
 The grips were formulated with 55% ground goethite ochre and 45% cooked liquid bitumen to create a mouldable putty that hardened into handles.
 Earlier excavations at Le Moustier prevent conclusive identification of the archaeological culture and age, but the European Mousterian style of these tools suggests they are associated with Neanderthals during the late Middle Paleolithic, between 60,000 and 35,000 years before present.
 It is the earliest evidence of compound adhesive use in Europe.

 Pieces of ochre engraved with abstract designs have been found at the site of the Blombos Cave in South Africa, dated to around 75,000 years ago.
 "Mungo Man" (LM3) in Australia was buried sprinkled with red ochre around 40,000 years ago.
 In Wales, the Paleolithic burial called the Red Lady of Paviland from its coating of red ochre has been dated to around 33,000 years before present.
 Paintings of animals made with red and yellow ochre pigments have been found in Paleolithic sites at Pech Merle in France (ca. 25,000 years old), and the cave of Altamira in Spain (c.
 16,500–15,000 BC).
 The cave of Lascaux has an image of a horse coloured with yellow ochre estimated to be 17,300 years old.
-Neolithic burials may have used red ochre pigments symbolically, either to represent a return to the earth or possibly as a form of ritual rebirth, in which the colour may symbolize blood and a hypothesized Great Goddess.
+Neolithic burials may have used red ochre pigments symbolically, either to represent a return to the earth or possibly as a form of ritual rebirth, in which the colour may symbolise blood and a hypothesised Great Goddess.

 The use of ochre is particularly intensive: it is not unusual to find a layer of the cave floor impregnated with a purplish red to a depth of eight inches.
 The size of these ochre deposits raises a problem not yet solved.
 The colouring is so intense that practically all the loose ground seems to consist of ochre.
 One can imagine that the Aurignacians regularly painted their bodies red, dyed their animal skins, coated their weapons, and sprinkled the ground of their dwellings, and that a paste of ochre was used for decorative purposes in every phase of their domestic life.
 We must assume no less, if we are to account for the veritable mines of ochre on which some of them lived...

 — "Leroi-Gourhan, A. 1968.
 The Art of Prehistoric Man in Western Europe.
 London: Thames & Hudson, p.
 40."

-The Ancient Picts were said to paint themselves "Iron Red" according to the Gothic historian Jordanes.
-Frequent references in Irish myth to "red men" (Gaelic: Fer Dearg) make it likely that such a practice was common to the Celts of the British Isles, bog iron being particularly abundant in the midlands of Ireland.
+The Gothic historian Jordanes claimed that the ancient Caledonians painted themselves "Iron Red", "whether by way of adornment or perhaps for some other reason".